Nils Löfgren

 Nils Löfgren (18 August 1913 – 21 January 1967) was a Swedish chemist who developed the anaesthetic Lidocaine (under the name Xylocaine) in 1943.
-At this time, he had recently finished his licentiate degree, and was teaching organic chemistry at the University of Stockholm.
+At this time, he had recently finished his licentiate degree, and was teaching organic chemistry at the Stockholm University.
 He and his co-worker Bengt Lundqvist sold the rights to Xylocaine to the Swedish pharmaceutical company Astra AB.

 In 1948, Löfgren completed his doctorate, and the title of his dissertation was Studies on local anesthetics: Xylocaine: a new synthetic drug.
-He later became professor of organic chemistry at the University of Stockholm.
+He later became professor of organic chemistry at the Stockholm University.